Ryan Joyce

 Ryan Joyce is Assistant Professor of French and Francophone Studies at The Ohio State University in the Department of French and Italian and is affiliated with the Center for African Studies and the Center for Latin American Studies at Ohio State.
 His research brings a transnational and interdisciplinary perspective to French, francophone, and creole studies, with a particular focus on the Atlantic World and wider Western Hemisphere, including Haiti, the Caribbean, Louisiana, and the Amazon.
 He examines the histories, literatures, and philosophies of colonialism and decolonization through literary and cultural analysis and multi-site archival work that engages sound, image, film, oral history, and digital archives.
 His scholarship foregrounds the study of creolization, gender and sexuality, diaspora and migration, performance, and marronage.

 Some of his recent work has appeared in Études francophones, on 19th-century francophone Louisiana writer and missionary Adrien Rouquette, Women & Performance: a journal of feminist theory, on Haitian-American poet and performance artist Assotto Saint, and The Journal of Haitian Studies, on nocturnal marronage in Vodou and Haitian literature and culture.
-A forthcoming essay on Guadeloupean writer (and maverick) Maryse Condé will appear in Maryse Condé and Caribbean Crossings (Liverpool University Press).
+A forthcoming essay on Guadeloupean writer Maryse Condé will appear in Maryse Condé and Caribbean Crossings (Liverpool University Press).